Jonathan Moffett: Michael Jackson's solo career

-Friendship with Michael Jackson

-Though Moffett was known as "Sugarfoot" to the rest of the world, Michael cut his stage name short and called him "Foot" instead.
-Moffett was Michael Jackson's live drummer of choice from the beginning when he first started drumming with The Jacksons.
-Michael always called him first for each tour and show, even when he was under contract with other artists.
-The two collaborated over the course of 30 years starting in 1979 to 2009 with a total of four tours together; This Is It (13.7.2009 – 6.3.2010) would have been the fifth.
-Aside from working with Michael, he was friends with him and hung out at The Jackson Estate (Hayvenhurst home) with the family (including with Jackson family matriarch, Katherine Jackson, who he considers his "second mother") and one-on-one with Michael at Neverland Ranch and his other homes.
+Though Moffett was known as "Sugarfoot" to the rest of the world, Jackson cut his stage name short and called him "Foot" instead.
+Moffett was Jackson's live drummer of choice from the beginning when he first started drumming with the Jacksons.
+Jackson always called him first for each tour and show, even when he was under contract with other artists.
+The two collaborated over the course of 30 years starting in 1979 to 2009 with a total of four tours together; This Is It would have been the fifth.
+Aside from working with Jackson, he was friends with him and hung out at the Jackson Estate (Hayvenhurst home) with the family (including Jackson family matriarch, Katherine Jackson, who he considers his "second mother") and one-on-one with Jackson at Neverland Ranch and his other homes.
 The two had drawing contests on the road when touring and Jackson sent him birthday and holiday cards when they were not together.
-Moffett was with him the night before he died until 1 AM.
+Moffett was with Jackson the night before he died until 1 AM.

-Memorial service at the Staples Center

-Moffett performed at the Staples Center for Michael Jackson's memorial service.

-Cirque du Soleil's "Michael Jackson: The Immortal World Tour"

-Following Michael Jackson's passing, Moffett drummed around the world honoring the pop star with Cirque du Soleil's Michael Jackson: The Immortal World Tour (2.10.2011 – 31.8.2014).
-The tour is listed as one of the top-grossing tours of all time with a gross revenue of $360 million totaling 501 shows at 157 venues in 28 countries worldwide.

-Tribute to Michael Jackson at AIMS

-Moffett also performed at the Australian Music Show (AIMS) and hosted a drum clinic in which he performed ten Michael Jackson songs that were supposed to be on This Is It.

-Motown to Off the Wall documentary

-Most recently he was featured in Spike Lee's 2016 Michael Jackson's Journey from Motown to Off the Wall documentary, which was Lee's second documentary on Michael Jackson since Bad 25 (2012).
+Moffett performed at the Staples Center during the Michael Jackson memorial service.
+Following Michael Jackson's passing, Moffett drummed around the world honoring the pop star with Cirque du Soleil's Michael Jackson: The Immortal World Tour (2011–2014).
+The tour is listed as one of the top-grossing tours of all time with a gross revenue of $360 million, totaling 501 shows at 157 venues in 28 countries worldwide.
+Moffett also performed at the Australian Music Show (AIMS) and hosted a drum clinic in which he performed ten Michael Jackson songs that were supposed to be performed during This Is It.
+Moffett was featured in Spike Lee's 2016 Michael Jackson's Journey from Motown to Off the Wall documentary, which was Lee's second documentary on Michael Jackson since Bad 25 (2012).
 The documentary was released with the reissue of the Off the Wall (1979) album.
-Moffett spoke of his initial audition with The Jacksons and early days with Michael and the group.
+Moffett spoke of his initial audition with the Jacksons and early days with Jackson and the group.

-Artist collaborations

-Throughout his career, Moffett has worked with: